rkt/rkt/Documentation/running-lkvm-stage1.md

 You can exit pressing `<Ctrl-a x>`.

-Notes: By default containers start working on all cpus and with 1GB.
-If user specify parameters via pod-manifest, memory will be increased by 128MB.
-Additional memory is required by system process.
+Notes-cpus: By default containers start working on all cpus if at least one app does not have specfied cpus.
+In the other case, container will be working on aggregate amount of cpus.
+Notes-memory: Container memory is a sum of memory required by each app in pod and additional 128MB required by system.
+If memory of some app is not specified, app memory will be set on default value (128MB).

 ### Selecting stage1 at runtime